kwpid/lim-rblx/replit.md

 ### UI/UX Decisions
 -   Item names are color-coded by rarity in animations and inventory.
 -   Admin panel is a graphical interface.
--   Notification system provides feedback for actions.
+-   Notification system provides feedback for actions including trade requests (VICTORY type), acceptances (VICTORY type), and rejections (ERROR type).
 -   Hover effects with yellow glow for viewing other players' inventories.
 -   Unified MainUI system combines Inventory and Index into a single ScreenGui with toggle buttons.
 -   Inventory and Index popups use smooth slide-in/out animations and clear selection states.
 -   AutoRoll and HideRolls buttons have UIStroke colors indicating their state.
 -   Event status is displayed in the MainUI.
--   Trade offers display item images using ItemImage1 element with QtySerial text showing "xN" for quantities or "#N" for serial numbers.
+-   Trade offers display item images using ItemImage1 element with QtySerial text.
+Inventory items show "x0/5" format (amount in trade/total owned) while offer slots show "x2" format (amount being offered).
+Serial items display "#1" format.
 -   Real-time value displays (YourValue and TheirValue) update dynamically during trading.
 -   Trade history interface accessible via OpenHistory button shows past trades with player avatars and full trade details.
+-   Accept button dynamically changes text to "Accepted" when the player accepts, reverting to "Accept" when items are added/removed.

 ### Technical Implementations
 -   `RemoteEvents` and `RemoteFunctions` for client-server communication.